FluegelsApps/iot-utilities/docs/setup_iot_server.md

 The wizard generates a static access token that can be changed at any time in the app settings.
 The app uses JSON web tokes as static access tokes.

-The static token can be vied and copied via the server settings icon on the app dashboard.
+The static token can be viewed and copied via the server settings icon on the app dashboard.

 ### IoT interface & web dashboard user account